hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 ## `VAGRANT_DISABLE_VBOXSYMLINKCREATE`

 If set, this will disable the ability to create symlinks with all virtualbox shared folders.
-Defaults to true if the option is not set.
+Defaults to false if the option is not set.
 This can be overridden on a per-folder basis within your Vagrantfile config by settings the `SharedFoldersEnableSymlinksCreate` option to true.